leolmi/install-here/README.md

 $ install-here <package> [<options>]
 ```
 package will be downloaded directly in folder, not in node_modules,
-so you can update it simply reinstalling it (without specify package name):
+so you can update it simply reinstalling it (without specifying the name):

 ```
 $ install-here